dialt0ne/ec2-replicate-snapshots/README.md

 * Fail louder.
 Need to know when DR isn't right.
 * Move timeouts into command line arguments.

+### Contributing

+* Contributions are welcome.
+Use github to open an issue to discuss a new feature or a pull request to fix a bug.

 ### License

 Copyright 2013 Corsis